drcode/ethereum-order-statistic-tree/README.md

-# An Order Statistic Tree implementation in the Ethereum Solidity Language
+# Order Statistic Tree implementation in the Ethereum Solidity Language

 ## Rationale
-Most smart contracts in the ethereum smart contract system will probably involve products or users.
+Most smart contracts in the ethereum smart contract system will probably involve products and/or users.
 In many instances, it may be necessary for the contract to rank these products or users to make a decision.
-This is particularly important for contracts involving an reputation or auction algorithm [1].
+This is particularly important for contracts involving a reputation or auction algorithm [1].

 Common ranking statistics include: